Foot and Ankle Sprain Specialist in Walnut Creek CA

-Foot and ankle sprains occur when ligaments are torn, strained, and twisted.
+Foot and ankle sprains occur when ligaments are torn, strained, or twisted.
 Severe sprains cause bruising, swelling, and discomfort.
-Foot and ankle sprains are common injuries but if they are not treated appropriately, they can be extremely painful. our board-certified podiatrist Dr. John W. Scivally, DPM can diagnose a sprained ankle, determine your ankle’s range of motion by performing a physical examination, and recommend appropriate treatment for your sprain.
+Foot and ankle sprains are common injuries, but if they are not treated appropriately, they can be extremely painful.
+Our board-certified podiatrist, Dr. John W. Scivally, DPM, and Robin K. Lie, DPM can diagnose a sprained ankle, determine your ankle’s range of motion by performing a physical examination, and recommend appropriate treatment for your sprain.
 Foot and ankle sprains can occur to varying levels of severity.
 However, treatment can help minimize symptoms and ensure proper healing.
-Certain factors that lead to an ankle sprain include falling on an uneven surface, landing wrongly after jumping, and losing equilibrium.
-To strengthen the injured muscles and prevent future sprain, contact us or schedule an appointment online.
-We have convenient locations to serve you.
+To strengthen the injured muscles and prevent future sprains, contact us or book an appointment online.
+We are conveniently located at 2227 Olympic Blvd, Walnut Creek, CA 94595.

 Table of Contents: